pallets-eco/flask-security/docs/configuration.rst

     Sets the subject for the email confirmation message.

     Default: ``_("Please confirm your email")``.
+.. py:data:: SECURITY_EMAIL_TEMPLATE_CONFIRM

+    Specifies the path to the template for the email send confirmation instructions.

+    Default: ``"confirmation_instructions"``.

+    .. versionadded:: 5.9.0
 .. py:data:: SECURITY_CONFIRM_ERROR_VIEW

     Specifies the view to redirect to if a confirmation error occurs.